 - WR-2 Hazardous Materials Management Plan and Emergency Response Plan.
 A project-specific hazardous materials management and hazardous waste management plan would be developed prior to initiation of construction.
 The plan would identify types of hazardous materials to be used during construction and the types of wastes that would be generated.
 All project personnel would be provided with project-specific training to ensure that all hazardous materials and wastes are handled in a safe and environmentally sound manner.
-This plan shall include an emergency response program to ensure quick and safe cleanup of accidental spills. - WR-3 Water quality permits.
-Prior to engaging in any soil-disturbing activities, the construction contractor shall document compliance with the Clean Water Act (CWA) Section 402 NPDES General Permit for Storm Water Discharges Associated with Construction Activities, and shall also receive any necessary permits for dewatering activities, as applicable.
+This plan shall include an emergency response program to ensure quick and safe cleanup of accidental spills. - EC-WR-8.
+Dewatering: Construction dewatering discharges, including temporary stream diversions necessary to carry out the Project, are subject to regulation by Santa Ana Water Board Order No. R8-2020-0006, General Waste Discharge Requirements for Discharges to Surface Waters that Pose an Insignificant (De Minimis) Threat to Water Quality.
+Construction General Permit Requirement: Prior to engaging in any soil-disturbing activities, the construction contractor shall document compliance with the Clean Water Act (CWA) Section 402 NPDES General Permit for Storm Water Discharges Associated with Construction and Land Disturbance Activities (Order No. 2009-0009-DWQ; NPDES No. CAS000002) and any subsequent approvals.